REFERRALS

 • It feels like “found money” because you’re not doing all the heavy lifting of fulfillment.

 c.
-Motivation to look for win–win matches
+Motivation to look for win-win-win-win matches

 Knowing there’s a reward often makes you: